IU-C211-Team/mazerunner/README.md

 *START
 By clicking "START", use will able to start the Mazerunner game.
 User can control player with arrow keys or A, S, D, and W.
-If the player hit the wall, alert box will pop up and then hit "Okay" button to continue.
+Alert box will pop up when player pass the level.
 User can select the maze map from level 1 to 10.

 *ABOUT